Each year, thousands of young people take up the Ten Tors challenge across Dartmoor National Park.

 The weather has played a major part in previous Ten Tors challenges.
-In the event's recent history, competitors have had to deal with a variety of weather conditions (PDF, 1001 kB) .
 In 1998, high temperatures meant there was a severe risk of dehydration for the participants.
-However, two years before that, there were severely low temperatures and Dartmoor National Park was struck by a sleet and snow storm which lead to the military having to rescue some of the young people.
+However, two years before that, there were severely low temperatures and Dartmoor National Park was struck by a sleet and snow storm which led to the military having to rescue some of the young people.

 Take some time to watch this series of short videos on the skills needed to stay safe both out on the moors and the mountains.

 Good luck to all those taking part in this year's event.